If your crying and/or laughing doesn’t match how you feel,

 PBA is different from depression.

-Pseudobulbar Affect (PBA) is sometimes mistaken for or attributed to depression, but the two are separate conditions with their own symptoms.
+PBA is sometimes mistaken for or attributed to depression, but the 2 are separate conditions with their own symptoms.

 Learn what defines PBA